ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

 # Exercise 4 - Handling secrets

+## TODO:

+- do this with Ansible vault,
+- If enough time maybe do GH Actions

 ## 04-01 - Remove secrets in code

 We will update our code to remove secrets in code and instead, use Ansible Vault to source them.